Arthur Morris/BIRDS AS ART

 Gear Questions and Advice

 Too many folks attending BAA IPTs and dozens of folks whom I see in the field, and on BPN, are–out of ignorance–using the wrong gear especially when it comes to tripods and more especially, tripod heads… Please know that I am always glad to answer your gear questions via e-mail.
-Those might include system, camera body, accessory, and lens choices and decisions.
+Those questions might deal with systems, camera bodies, accessories, and/or lens choices and decisions.

-Support the Blog
+Help Support the Blog

 Please help support my (stupendous) efforts here on the blog by remembering to click on the logo link above each time that you shop Amazon.
-That would be greatly appreciated. with love, artie
+That would be greatly appreciated.
+There is no problem using your Prime account; just click on the link and log into your Prime account.
+With love, artie

 If In Doubt …